rickysahu/mpngen/README.md

 [x] Question Schema controls all questions to be asked
 [ ] Tooltips in CSS for footnotes, so no external JS dependencies needed

-### Feedback TODOs
+### User Feedback TODOs
 [x] improve style, reduce contrast of resulting mpn headers
 - tone down black background on headings
 [x] intro messaging
 - make it "lets build your privacy notice"
 - explain UX, form validation
 - rephrase "to get started, jump right into the form"
-- no need to call out preamble, just call it "faq"
 - remove left hand right hand, just say left / right
 - change style of tooltips, too similar to a link
 - add back original links for preamble
 [ ] improve the look of the landing experience
-[ ] fix top header of mpn sections
+[x] fix top header of mpn sections
 - rename company to contact
 - rename data to data use
 - explain the top company, data, security, user are sections that will be filled in automatically
-- the mpn generator will guide you through completing these sections [ ] visually separate generator from the background info.
+- the mpn generator will guide you through completing these sections [x] visually separate generator from the background info.
-[ ] improve mpn preview
+[x] improve mpn preview
 - flip the paper style onto the preview section.
 - use formal document text for the MPN
-[ ] multiple privacy policies
+[x] multiple privacy policies
 - explain the pre requisite links before beginning
-- explain the difference between the full privacy policy and privacy notice [ ] link http issue
+- explain the difference between the full privacy policy and privacy notice [x] link http issue
 - https / http should not be required
 - "link to your online contact or comment form"
 - fix typo on what is link to full hippo policy
-[ ] contact section
+[x] contact section
 - add the header to the first contact section
 - move contact info to the bottom
 - suggest name & address at top, phone, email, then contact / policy [ ] fix the we do not share your data to remove all other checks
-- if data not stored on device, automatically select not applicable [ ] Does this technology or app allow you to share the collected data with your social media accounts, like Facebook?
+- if data not stored on device, automatically select not applicable [x] Does this technology or app allow you to share the collected data with your social media accounts, like Facebook?
 - clarify settings are for social settings, only request external url [ ] improve export section
 - required messaging: clarify that you have to fill out everything that